NORTH QUABBIN CITIZEN ADVOCACY WELCOMES YOU

 During the month of October, we are sponsoring a Virtual Walk-a-thon.
 We are asking you to go to the Virtual Walk-a-thon page and become involved in raising funds so we can continue our vital work of making community matches.

 OUR WORK IS VITAL

-Communities work best when the web of people and relationships include us all—the poor, elderly, and disabled side by side with the rich, young, and able-bodied.
+Communities work best when the web of relationships include us all—the poor, elderly, and disabled side by side with the rich, young, and able-bodied.

 WE ARE DIFFERENT THAN THE REST

 NQCA recruits and supports unpaid advocates to be helpful friends to disabled people.